Riccardo-Foschi/Blender-Uncertainty-Calculator/README.md

 <img src="https://github.com/user-attachments/assets/6e354786-3ca5-4855-a36d-bbe82779feaf" alt="install plugin" width="400" height="">

-When exporting from another software pay particular attention to exporting close watertight manifold solids.
-If the solid meshes have unwelded vertices the volume calculation might give unexpected results (if a minor part of the edges is unwelded the volume might still be calculated correctly, but it is not guaranteed, so to avoid any error it is better to check import-export options and test various formats).
+When exporting from another software, pay particular attention to exporting close watertight manifold solids.
+If the solid meshes have unwelded vertices, the volume calculation might give unexpected results (if a minor part of the edges is unwelded, the volume might still be calculated correctly, but it is not guaranteed, so to avoid any error, it is better to check import-export options and test various formats).
 In the following image you can see the suggested option for a fast export from McNeel Rhinoceros to Blender in glTF and Glb exchange formats.

 <img src="https://github.com/user-attachments/assets/a8ade583-57fb-46f3-b462-4c6bb5088957" alt="export from rhino to blender" width="600" height="">